nebari-dev/nebari/README.md

 Thinking about contributing?
 Check out our [Contribution Guidelines](https://github.com/Quansight/qhub/blob/main/CONTRIBUTING.md).

-## On-Going Support
+## Ongoing Support

-The `v0.4.0` release introduced many changes that will irrevocably break your deployment if you attempt an inplace upgrade, for details see our
+The `v0.4.0` release introduced many changes that will irrevocably break your deployment if you attempt an inplace upgrade; for details see our
 [RELEASE](RELEASE.md#release-v040---03172022) notes.
-In order to focus on the future direction of the project, we have decided as a team that we will provide **limited** support for older version.
+In order to focus on the future direction of the project, we have decided as a team that we will provide **limited** support for older versions.
 Any new user is encouraged to use `v0.4.0` or greater.

 If you're using an older version of QHub and would like professional support, please reach out to Quansight.